 Favorite Member Interaction: We had a Zap (a three-wheeled, neighborhood electric vehicle) donated to eGo.
 I was driving it from our Denver office to the Auraria Campus for an event (about half a mile) when it just stopped working.
 I was sitting stranded at an intersection when someone came up to me and said, Hey, I’m an eGo CarShare member – do you need help?
 I said, Yes! and together we pushed the Zap down the sidewalk (it’s small) to his office, where he found a place to park it.
 What a great way to meet a member.

-Favorite Member Interaction: I’m one of the newest people on the team, so our members are just starting to get to know me, but I recently helped a delightful elderly gentleman who was having a little trouble getting the hang of making reservations online.
-He was sweet and courteous and consistently called me “my darling” in a way that somehow managed to be nothing but charming and grandfatherly.
-I lost both of my grandfathers a long time ago, so it gave me some major warm fuzzies.
+Favorite Member Interaction: It's hard to pick just one, because our members are so awesome, and I'm the one they talk to every day!
+I do remember that right after I started, in late 2012, I helped a delightful elderly gentleman who was having a little trouble getting the hang of making reservations online.
+He was gracious and courteous and kept calling me “my darling” in a way that somehow managed to be nothing but charming and grandfatherly.
+It gave me warm fuzzies.
+He was such a sweetie pie!

 Tressa joined the eGo CarShare team in 2011 as the prime time/late night phone answer-er who bonded with members while solving problems.
 She has worked her way up to Member Support Guru.
 In her free time, she obtained a Masters of Urban and Regional Planning with an Environmental Emphasis from the University of Colorado at Denver and a Bachelors degree in Fine Arts, Sculpture from Rocky Mountain College of Art and Design.
 She has always been interested in the environment, art, and the complexities of people and cities.
 Sustainable transportation planning is exciting to her, as it provides many options (in addition to driving) to people’s day-to-day transportation needs.
 She is happy to be an eGo CarSharer, who loves to travel, drink coffee and explore the great outdoors.
 Her favorite holiday is Valentine’s Day.